 The property of $\hat{\boldsymbol{\beta}}_{CR,\tau}$ is similar to the property of posterior mode of (\ref{posterior_general}) for parametric model.
-When weight of synthetic data $\tau$ converge to zero, we actually recover the MPLE.
-As the weight of synthetic data increase, it will pull MPLE towards $\hat{\psi}$, where $\hat{\psi}$ is fitted parameter based on simpler model that used to generate synthetic survival time.
+When the weight of synthetic data $\tau$ converges to zero, we actually recover the MPLE.
+As the weight of synthetic data increases, it will pull MPLE towards $\hat{\psi}$, where $\hat{\psi}$ is a fitted parameter based on a simpler model that is used to generate synthetic survival time.